undp/open-un/README.md

 ### § Data

-Currently, OpenUN culls data from two UN organizations that publish aid activities with recorded locations - UNDP and UNOPS.
+Currently, OpenUN culls data from five UN organizations that publish aid activities.
+Only two organizations provide data with recorded locations - UNDP and UNOPS.
 As more and more organizations improve on their data quality and start to publish granular activity locations, the map would become more nuanced.

 Data, scripts and process can be found in the [`_bin`](https://github.com/undp/open-un/tree/gh-pages/_bin) folder.

 ### § Static APIs

-IATI activities are downloaded as xml files, processed via [python scripts](https://github.com/undp/open-un/tree/gh-pages/_bin) into json, and consumed as static APIs on open.un.org.
+IATI activities are downloaded as xml files, processed via [python scripts](https://github.com/undp/open-un/tree/gh-pages/_bin) into json, and consumed as static APIs on open.undp.org/open-un.
 [The json structure](https://gist.github.com/jueyang/45db66a392db0bb11a34) reflects what is important in visualizing an activity on the map, namely - the location(s), reporting organization, sector(s), and implementing organization(s).

 There are [significant advantages](http://developmentseed.org/blog/2013/10/24/transforming-iati-data/) of using json and a static API: faster site speed and more consistent data quality.